AndrioCelos/Battle-Dungeon/readme.md

 Battle Dungeon is a fork of Battle Arena, which adds a variety of features to the game.
 The feature after which the mod is named isn't in yet.
 Some of the changes have been merged into Battle Arena.

+To install Battle Dungeon, first place all of the files from this repository into the mIRC data directory (`$mircdir`), then enter this command: `/load -rs install.mrc`.
+Allow the load event to run, and it will set up the Battle Arena scripts for you.

 The following changes have been made:

 * The bot now waits a few seconds before joining the channel, to allow time for services to accept it.